 Now, the Fun Part...
 Or the Complicated Part

-Plan fiduciaries should make Reasonable Accommodations to prevent the loss or undue delay in payment of benefits and should take steps to minimize the possibility of individuals losing benefits because of a failure to comply with pre-established time frames.
+Plan fiduciaries should make Reasonable Accommodations to prevent the loss or undue delay in payment of benefits.
+They should take steps to minimize the possibility of individuals losing benefits because of a failure to comply with pre-established time frames.
 This opens the possibility for additional extensions of deadlines where facts and circumstances would argue for additional flexibility.
 The Notice helpfully notes that enforcement “will be marked with an emphasis on compliance assistance and includes grace periods and other relief."
 But, plan administrators and other fiduciaries MUST act in good faith and with reasonable diligence.

-Yes, this is a lot of information and most of it is pretty confusing, but DON'T PANIC!
+Yes, this is a lot of information, and most of it is pretty confusing, but DON'T PANIC!
 This information is very new, and similar to the beginning of the Outbreak Period, has little guidance from the DOL.
 Medcom is following this closely and will provide updates as they are available.
 If you have questions, please CONTACT US for assistance.
 We are happy to help when possible.

 Find the full Agency Notice Here.